201ben/ufc-pred/README.md

     some joins and loose some data.
 This is especially important if I'm unable to capture data when I attempt to feature engineer an experience field or something similar.

-### Modeling:

--   Probably use a Binomial GLM, predicting just W/L and see how predictive the variables are.
-If they prove to be pretty decent, I'll probably try out a couple more types of unsupervised models and compare performance, using the GLM as a baseline.
--   If historical vegas odds are accurate enough, might be worth exploring prop bets and testing performance.